-Given my strange perceptual relationship with print texts, I didn't start reading "real" books (as opposed to schoolbooks) until I was a teenager, and then it was mostly poetry, which I fell in love with.
-I felt for the first time in my life that I was being "educated" in the root sense of that word, led out of, brought forth, changed in ways I had not even imagined were possible.
+Which takes my "runway" all the way back to its origin moment: Given my strange perceptual relationship with print texts, that ambition for all-at-onceness I described earlier, I didn't start reading "real" books (as opposed to schoolbooks) until I was a teenager, mostly poetry, which I fell in love with.
+I felt for the first time in my life that I was being changed in ways I had never imagined were possible.
 I loved that effect, the ongoing change, even more than the media that were instigating it.
-So, despite the "work" involved, I began to read voraciously.
+So, despite the work involved, I began to read voraciously.
 Because I was extremely adept at math, I majored in physics in college, which was a breeze for me.
 But it was also boring, changed me not at all in those fundamental inner ways I had become addicted to.
 So late in the game, I changed my major to English and set myself on a path toward teaching others how they, too, could use books to do what they were doing for me.
+I have spent a lifetime in that pursuit, in little rooms with young, lively minds and via the many kinds of writing I have done, including now this new work, which embodies exactly what I most value.
+I am not proffering here a theory of reading; I am enacting a method of reading, demonstrating at a granular level not what to do, as an assertion of authority, but how I do it, in case you're interested in trying it.